Edward Fenwick: Bishop of Cincinnati

 I had the pleasure of being introduced to the Catholic bishop of Cincinnati, and have never known in any country a priest of a character and bearing more truly apostolic.
 He was an American, but I should never have discovered it from his pronunciation or manner.
 He received his education partly in England, and partly in France.
 His manners were highly polished; his piety active and sincere, and infinitely more mild and tolerant than that of the factious Sectarians who form the great majority of the American priesthood.

-In 1831 Bishop Fenwick initiated publication of The Catholic Telegraph diocesan newspaper.
-The weekly newspaper was carried by stage and riverboat to areas within the diocese's government, as well as to cities in Kentucky, Missouri, Pennsylvania, Maryland and the District of Columbia.
-The Catholic Telegraph is still in existence today as the oldest continuously published Catholic newspaper in the United States.
+In 1831, Fenwick initiated publication of The Catholic Telegraph, the newspaper for the diocese.
+The weekly newspaper was carried by stage and riverboat within the diocese and to cities in Kentucky, Missouri, Pennsylvania, Maryland and the District of Columbia.
+The Catholic Telegraph is the oldest continuously published Catholic newspaper in the United States.
+Also in 1831, Fenwick founded The Athenaeum, which later evolved into Xavier University and Saint Xavier High School.
+After 1831, Fenwick returned to missionary work, visiting Native American tribes in the American Midwest.

-Also in 1831, Bishop Fenwick founded The Athenaeum, which later evolved into Xavier University and St. Xavier High School.
+Death

-After the college was established he returned to missionary work, visiting the Indian tribes in the Northwestern territory.
-Stricken by cholera, he died in Wooster, Ohio, on September 26, 1832, aged 64.
-He is buried in a mausoleum in the new St. Joseph Cemetery, Delhi Township, Hamilton County, OH.
+Stricken by cholera, Fenwick died in Wooster, Ohio, on September 26, 1832, at age 64.
+He is buried in a mausoleum in the Saint Joseph Cemetery in Delhi Township, Ohio.